Hold It Up to the Sun EPs

 Third Imbrication for Flute and Marimba

-Five flute and guitar works came out of collaborations with Mexican classical guitarist Ana Fernandez and indie singer-songwriter Leah Mosier.
+These flute and guitar works are the result of collaborations with and indie singer-songwriter Leah Mosier (Willow, Hibiscus, Palo Verde, The World Looks New), and Mexican classical guitarist Ana Fernandez (Puente Roto and Duo).
 There isn't any sheet music for any of these yet, but let me know if you want it and we can make it happen!